sorrymaker03/LUAD_spatial/README.md

 ## Overview

 This repository contains the complete R code for benchmarking four cell-type annotation methods on 45 lung adenocarcinoma (LUAD) spatial transcriptomics (10x Visium) samples.
 The four methods evaluated are Seurat-based label transfer (RPCA), CARD, RCTD (spacexr), and SPOTlight.
 The analysis includes cell-type composition comparison, correlation and RMSE assessment, spatial autocorrelation (Moran's I and LISA), neighborhood enrichment analysis, module score evaluation, and gene expression gradient analysis.
+All codes could be seen in the script.

 ---